The Equine Psychotherapy InstituteWorld Class Education

 In the early 2000’s I met my husband, moved to the country and started a family.
 I decided to retrain, and was drawn to the EPI Model of equine assisted practice.
 In February 2019 I completed the Foundation EAL Training.

 I began working at the Institute earlier in 2019 with farm and administration duties.
-My new role is Student Support & Certification Manager supporting students to complete the training and complete certification requirements, submitting integration papers, exams, CDP requirements, and online networking co-ordinator going for EPI Zoom Network Meetings.
+My new role is Student Support, supporting students to complete the training requirements, submitting integration papers, exams, CDP requirements, and online networking co-ordinator going for EPI Zoom Network Meetings.

 I am hoping to offer all students and practitioners ongoing support as needed, to stay connected to our wonderful EPI community!